Dutton (name): Usage

 It debuted among the 1,000 most popular names for newborn American boys in 2022.
 Some 291 American boys were given the name in 2022.
 The name debuted on the United States popularity chart in 835th position for boys.
-In 2023, it rose to 724th position on the list of most popular names for American boys, with 365 boys born that year given the name.
-In 2024, 351 American newborn boys were given the name.
+It peaked in 2023, when it rose to 724th position on the list of most popular names for American boys.
+There were 365 boys born that year given the name.
+In 2024, 351 American newborn boys were given the name and in 2025 there were 327 American boys given the name.
 Sixteen newborn American girls received the name in 2022.
 Thirteen American girls were given the name in 2023.
 Nine American newborn girls were given the name in 2024.
+Fewer than five American girls were given the name in 2025.

-The increase in usage of the name was inspired by the popularity of the television series Yellowstone that is set in modern-day Montana and of its spinoffs, 1883 and 1923, about ancestors of the family.
+The increase in usage of the name was inspired by the popularity of the television series Yellowstone that aired from 2018 to 2024.
+The show was set in modern-day Montana, while its spinoffs, 1883 and 1923, were about ancestors of the family.
 For some new parents, the name evokes imagery of cowboys and the Wild West.